 Approximately 40% of all student jobs on campus are filled by students with work-study awards.
 The rest of the student employees on campus are paid from specific departments' operating budgets (Institutional Employment).
-For a list of jobs specfic to work study, visit the work study tab on the Office of Financial Aid Page.
+For a list of jobs specfic to work study, visit work study on the Office of Financial Aid Page.
 The Career Services Office maintains a database of non-work study student jobs on campus.
-Student employment at Fort Lewis College is coordinated and administered by the Human Resources Office.
+Student employment at Fort Lewis College is coordinated and administered by the Office of Human Resources.

 One hundred percent of the funding for institutional employment comes from the employing department's operating budget.
 The individual hired must be a current student at Fort Lewis College.
 There is no requirement that the student demonstrate need through the FAFSA, as there is for work-study jobs.
 The student must be paid no less than minimum wage and no more than *$11.00 per hour according to the provisions of the Student Employment Pay Plan.
 The student must verify their identity and eligibility to work prior to employment.

-Students obtain their Employment Contract from the Human Resources Office.
-The supervisor and the student complete and sign the contract.
-The completed, signed contract is returned to the Human Resources Office when the student is hired and before the student begins working.
+Students obtain their Employment Contract also known as a CARF (Contract Authorization Request Form) from their supervisor.
+The supervisor and the student complete and sign the CARF.
+The completed, signed CARF is returned to The Office of Human Resources when the student is hired and before the student begins working.

-No student will be allowed to begin work until the Human Resources Office has received a completed and signed contract.
+No student will be allowed to begin work until The Office of Human Resources has received a completed and signed CARF.

 INSTITUTIONAL STUDENT EMPLOYEES

 Supervisors who hire students paid from departmental funds initiate the process by completing and signing the Contract Authorization Request Form (CARF).
-The supervisor sends the completed CARF to the Human Resources Office.
-The Human Resources Office confirms student identity and eligibility to work.
+The supervisor sends the completed and signed CARF to The Office of Human Resources.
+Human Resources confirms student identity and eligibility to work.

 The supervisor's responsibilities are: